Skip to main content

 Connect image to 3D

-If you submit this comment you will be able to play back the viewpoint by clicking on the play button.
-Please make sure to add your annotations after connecting to 3D.
+Submit this comment to play back the viewpoint by clicking on the play button.

 Image pop-out